 All students not from countries in the European Union or the Schengen zone require a student visa.
 We can provide assistance and country-specific information upon request.
 If assistance is required, after payment of the full invoice amount (required by law), BELS Malta Language schools will issue a student visa letter, specific to the country of the students’ nationality which will be required during the application in the appropriate embassy.
 Should the visa request be denied by the respective embassy, BELS will issue a full refund (excluding bank charges and administration fee).

 How do I get to the airport on my day of departure?

-BELS schools provide arrival and departure transfers for all students at competitive rates.
+BELS Malta English schools provide arrival and departure transfers for all students at competitive rates.
 Otherwise, students may opt to use public transport, which may take longer due to their operating procedures.

 Should I purchase travel insurance?

-Yes, you may do so during enrolment with the BELS schools an extra cost of approximately €10 per week.
+Yes, you may do so during enrollment with the BELS Malta English schools an extra cost of approximately €10 per week.

 Can I buy food at the school?

 In both centres we have snack, drinks and coffee vending machines.
 Within a few minutes’ walk of the St. Paul’s Bay centre, one will also find various kiosks/shops to purchase food from.

 During the summer each bus ride costs €2 per trip, whilst during the rest of the year each ride costs €1.50 per trip.
 Each ticket is valid for 2 hours.
 Alternatively, you may also purchase a week ticket which costs either; €21 for unlimited travel for 7 days, or 2) €15 for 12 trips within 7 days.

 How will I find way to BELS language schools in Malta or Gozo on the first day?